feiwang-carrot/feiwang-carrot.github.io/_teaching/2022-spring-teaching.md

 location: "Waterloo, Ontario, Canada"
 ---

-This is a introductory course to linear programming, integer programming, and a very basic introduction to nonlinear optimization
+This is an introductory course to linear programming, integer programming, and a very basic introduction to nonlinear optimization

 Heading 1